Cell Modules for Type $A$ Webs: Howe Duality

-We now turn to distinguished elements of $U_q(\Gl_m)$ known as raising- and lowering-operators.
-They are designed as an orthonormal set of operators that move between the weights of Verma modules.

-Raising and lowering operators were introduced by Nagel and Moshinsky~\cite{nagel_moshinsky_1965} and exposited by Carter at the Acarta conference~\cite{carter_1986}.
-In these papers they were defined for $U(\Gl_m)$, but in 1990, Tolstoy determined the appropriate elements for $U_q(\Gl_m)$~\cite{tolstoy_1990}, which we present below.
+These operators were introduced by Nagel and Moshinsky~\cite{nagel_moshinsky_1965} and exposited by Carter at the Arcata conference~\cite{carter_1986}.
+In these papers they were defined for $U(\Gl_m)$, but in 1990, Tolstoy determined the appropriate elements for $U_q(\Gl_m)$~\cite{tolstoy_1990}, which we present below in the guise of a basis of Weyl modules.
+This basis is of the Gelfand-Tsetlin form: obtained through the canonical inclusion of algebras